ApolloAuto/apollo/modules/data/warehouse/README.md

 We choose document based data warehousing, which performs well on composite search criterias.

-We defined the document as a proto, saying apollo::data::Task.
+We defined the document as a proto, saying apollo::data::Record.
 It's easy to convert proto to Json/Bson and vice versa.

 ## Setup MongoDB

-You need to setup your own MongoDB.
-Let's start a local instance for testing:
+For local testing, simply bring up a docker container:

 ```bash
 docker run --name mongo -p 27017:27017 -d mongo
 ```

-Now you can run all tools without any special configuration.

-Advanced users should pass proper value for flags defined in mongo_util.py:
+Advanced users should setup credentials and pass flags to mongo_util.py:

 ```bash
 python <tool> \